 The term ‘manufacturing’ can have various meanings.
 In the manufacturing of products through manual labor, the workers are paid and the output is ready for retail sale.
-Some other manufacturing activities include machine sewing, forming of parts, finishing products, and testing of finished product through standardization.
-Some manufacturing is done only at the factory level, whereas other in the final retail outlets.
+Some other manufacturing activities include machine sewing, forming of parts, finishing products, and testing of finished products through standardization.
+Some manufacturing is done only at the factory level, whereas others in the final retail outlets.
 Some manufacturing industries are very small-scale and others may involve thousands of workers.

 In some developing countries, manufacturers depend on small and indigenous mass production to build up their economy.
 Mass production in developing countries allows manufacturers to produce large volumes of identical goods at low costs.
 The larger volume of manufactured goods produced by a manufacturer generally leads to lower unit costs as the manufacturers can utilize their skills and technology to improve the quality of goods.
-This leads to a reduction in overhead cost and a rise in profit margins.
+This leads to a reduction in overhead costs and a rise in profit margins.

 Manufacturing and assembling different kinds of products require different types of technologies.
 Some developing countries lack the technical infrastructure required to build large-scale manufacturing plants.
 While foreign manufacturers may purchase raw materials from other countries to assemble the products in their factories, some may source components and assemble them locally.
 There are a few advanced manufacturers using technology to automate the whole process of assembling and manufacturing.